alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 Certifying the cargo for an acceleration of 150 g should not be hard.

-### Human Tripulated Ship
+#### Human Tripulated Ship

-The problem of transporting humans is entirely different.
+The problem of launching humans with a coilgun is even harder than with cargo.
 We are squishy and do not tolerate well accelerations beyond 4 g.
 On a 28 km tunnel the exit speed would be of at most 1500 m/s.
 The vehicle should carry enough fuel to reach LEO after that.